AtlasGPT Brain

 "From 20% to 90% accuracy on the hardest cases in medicine."

-"Grounded in 3 million peer-reviewed sources."
+"Grounded in millions of peer-reviewed sources."

 "The answer you need.
 In seconds."